 From a project management perspective, the success of any project will depend on your organization’s ability to maximize the resources at hand.
 To get projects done on time and to the standard required, good resource management software is crucial.

-Many project managers find that large-scale, expensive PPM solutions are not the right option when it comes resource management and resource scheduling.
+Many project managers learn that large-scale, expensive PPM solutions are not the right option when it comes resource management and resource scheduling.
 And those using Excel spreadsheets find that they don’t have the real-time analysis and predictors that they need to keep up with all the vagaries and complexities of managing a real-world project.

 What is needed is a streamlined, intelligent solution that can forecast and predict resource availability and meet all the requirements for accurate planning and visibility.